logzio/documentation/docs/shipping/Code/dotnet.md

 #### Export using ToLogzioHttp exporter

-You can configure MetricsBuilder to use ToLogzioHttp exporter, which allows you to export metrics via HTTP using additional export settings.
-To enable this exporter, add the following code block to define the MetricsBuilder:
+Configure MetricsBuilder to use the ToLogzioHttp exporter to export metrics via HTTP with additional settings.
+Add the following code block to MetricsBuilder:

 ```csharp
 var metrics = new MetricsBuilder()